\\\ Missing Pets

 It’s heartbreaking to owners when their beloved pet disappears for no reason at all.

-There are stories of dogs jumping out of car windows when travelling along, dogs suddenly bolting and running off when in large parks and not being found by owners and wardens, escaping out of the home jumping out of windows for no apparent reason, or unhappiness when a new pet arrives in the home.
+There are stories of dogs jumping out of car windows when travelling along, dogs suddenly bolting and running off when in large parks, not being found by owners and wardens, escaping out of the home, jumping out of windows for no apparent reason, or unhappiness when a new pet arrives in the home.

 Cats disappear out of the cat flap to never return back home.